 We illustrate our approach by presenting a short example.
 Our example is a linear pipelined datapath with associated control functionality.
-Note that none of the techniques of our approach is specific to this particular class of circuits.
+Note that none of the techniques of our approach is speci£c to this particular class of circuits.

 Specifying the behavior of a system consists of two steps:

-- Module Specification: The designer specifies the behavior of each module as a set of update rules.
-Modules communicate solely using FIFO queues. - State Declarations: The designer specifies the state of the system as a set of typed variable declarations.
+• Module Speci£cation: The designer speci£es the behavior of each module as a set of update rules.
+Modules communicate solely using FIFO queues.